Distinguishing between statistical and systematic errors in quantum process tomography: Conclusion

 \section{Conclusion}

 In this paper, we discuss and demonstrate, via experiments and simulations, how non-completely positive maps can appear in quantum process tomography.
 Furthermore, we introduced a simple tool for data analysis to discriminate between statistical and systematic errors.
 Using this tool, initial correlations between the system and its environment are experimentally detected with less than 400 repetitions for each measurement setup.
 Furthermore, the witness constructed specifically to identify systematic errors in the preparation and measurement process (caused by detuned RF pulses) did not detect errors caused by initial correlations.
 This suggests that the witness test can not only discriminate between systematic and statistical errors but also between preparation/measurement errors and correlations.
-However, further studies on the different influence of these different errors on the Choi matrix need to be carried out to confirm this conjecture.
+However, further studies on the different influence of these different errors on the Choi-matrix need to be carried out to confirm this conjecture.
 The consistency tests introduced here for data collected in the course of quantum process tomography can be carried out with small additional effort compared to collecting the experimental data and bring significant insights.

-In general, our consistency test can not only be applied to full process tomographies, but also on incomplete measurements.
+In general, the consistency test introduce here can not only be applied to full process tomographies, but also to incomplete measurements.
 In this case, our test will be sensitive solely to some systematic errors.
-In this way, possible test states and measurements might be determined with the help of this consistency test via a first full process tomography to identify possible problems of an experiment such as drifting laser- or radio frequencies.
-Later on, only the determined test state needs to prepared and appropriate measurements need to be performed to observe the thus identified problem and to appropriately counteract while carrying out experiments.
+In general, all witnesses with $\Tr[Z_w\rho_\map]< 0$ can be used for our hypothesis test.
+However, the test is more sensitive, the smaller $\Tr[Z_w\rho_\map]$.
+Therefore, it might be advantageous to determine possible test states and measurements via a first full process tomography to identify possible problems of an experiment such as drifting laser- or radio frequencies.
+Later on, only the determined test state needs to be prepared and appropriate measurements need to be performed to observe the thus identified problem and to appropriately counteract while carrying out experiments.

+If the test proposed here suggests an inconsistency, it is also possible to directly test for initial system-environment correlations by using a witness based on distinguishability \cite{Laine2010,Gessner2011}, or purity \cite{Rossatto2011}.
+Such tests would require additional data collection and are beyond the purpose of this paper.
+Another possibility is to characterize the reduced dynamics in the presence of initial system-environment correlations, if the preparation procedure only acts on the system \cite{Ringbauer2015}.
+Yet, this characterization cannot be applied to the experimental example presented in section IV, because the preparation procedure used there also acts on the qubit representing the environment.